s3ql/s3ql/rst/man/mount.rst

 =====

-Authentication data for backends and bucket encryption passphrases are read from `authinfo` in `~/.s3ql` or the directory specified with *--homedir*.
+Authentication data for backends and bucket encryption passphrases are read from :file:`authinfo` in :file:`~/.s3ql` or the directory specified with :cmdopt:`--homedir`.
 Log files are placed in the same directory.

 .. include:: ../include/postman.rst